Highly breathable and anti-bacterial: eucalyptus fiber alias Lyocell Tencel

 We all know by now that the environmental impact of cotton production is considerable.
 It is a fact that cotton needs a lot of space which nowadays should be devoted to food production.
 The water consumption of cotton is very very high.
-In fact, one cotton t-shirt is made with 2000 litres of water.
+In fact, one cotton t-shirt is made with 2000 liters of water.

 All types of fiber with the TENCEL™ Lyocell and Modal brand - both used in CORA Happywear products - have been certified as biodegradable and compostable under industrial, domestic, soil, freshwater and marine conditions, so they can fully return to nature.

-Discover our dresses in Eucaliptus Fibre:
+Discover our clothes in eucalyptus fibre: